kaitoohsiro/Cyeld/README.md

 ## About Cyeld

 > **Note:** This repository contains the core code of the Cyeld framework.
-If you want to build an application using Cyeld, visit the main .

-Cyeld is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable, creative experience to be truly fulfilling.
-Cyeld attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as:
+Cyeld is a framework for deep learning built in python.
+Cyeld attempts to make the implementation of deep learning easier and faster.